allenai/natural-instructions/doc/task-hierarchy.md

   - `Reasoning -> Qualitative Reasoning`
   - `Reasoning -> Reasoning on Actions`
   - `Reasoning -> Reasoning on Social Interactions`
-  - `Reasoning -> Reasoning with Symbols`: Tasks where symbols represent various things e.g. if X is the number of apples in the freeze today morning and Y is the number remaining after I ate a few apples, X-Y is the number of apples I ate.
   - `Reasoning -> Temporal Reasoning`
   - `Reasoning -> Textual Entailment`
     - `Reasoning -> Textual Entailment -> Abductive Reasoning`